Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 ## 10.6 Child Images
 <a name="Child_Images"></a>

 A child image is an image that shares physical storage with a portion of an existingimage, known as its parent.
 An image may have any number of children, but each imagehas only one parent (that may be itself).
-An ancestor of an image is defined as the imageitself, its parent, its parent’s parent, etc. By definition, a pair of images are said to be related if and only if they have a common ancestor.
+An ancestor of an image is defined as the imageitself, its parent, its parentâ€™s parent, etc. By definition, a pair of images are said to be related if and only if they have a common ancestor.
 Specifically, two images that are children of a common parent are considered to be related even if their respe...(line truncated)...

 A child image remains valid even following a call to `vgDestroyImage` on one of its ancestors (other than itself).
 When the last image of a set of related images is destroyed,the entire storage will be reclaimed.
 Implementations may use a reference count todetermine when image storage may be reclaimed.